GoogleCloudPlatform/pubsub/kafka-connector/README.md

 ### CloudPubSubConnector Configs

-In addition to the configs supplied by the Kafka Connect API, the Pubsub Connector supports the following configs:
+In addition to the configs supplied by the Kafka Connect API, the Cloud Pub/Sub Connector supports the following configs:

 #### Source Connector